icpc/ccs-specs/Contest_Control_System_Requirements.md

-This document specifies requirements for operation, verification and validation of Programming Contest Control Systems that wish to be considered for managing the operation of the [ACM International Collegiate Programming Contest](http://icpc.baylor.edu) [World Finals](http://cm.baylor.edu/ICPCWiki/Wiki.jsp?page=World%20Finals).
+This document specifies requirements for operation, verification and validation of Programming Contest Control Systems that wish to be considered for managing the operation of the [International Collegiate Programming Contest](http://icpc.baylor.edu) [World Finals](http://cm.baylor.edu/ICPCWiki/Wiki.jsp?page=World%20Finals).
 The document defines a set of operations, capabilities, and features which